-Video storytelling has enormous impact.
+Nonprofit video storytelling has enormous impact.
 You are able to emotionally connect with your audience in ways that are not achievable through text alone.
-And since viewers retain 95% of the information conveyed through video, the value of producing an organizational video is long-lasting.
+And since 57% of people who watch nonprofit videos go on to make a donation, the value of producing a nonprofit organizational video is long-lasting.

 Here are five tips to make sure your investment in video marketing is worthwhile.